-Note: Signed logs files are significantly larger than unsigned logs, and thus require a larger percentage of system memory.
+Note: Signed logs files are significantly larger than unsigned logs.
 Specifically, the size of a signed log file is approximately equal to 2098 bytes plus 1.3864 times the size of the unsigned file.
 This means that logs securely transferred off of the KeySecure will be larger than the Max Log File Size value shown in the Rotation Schedule section.